otator/reading-notes/read4.md

 # HTML
-in order to have an html page first you need to tell the browser what version of html you are using by typing the follwing statment in the top of your code ### !DOCTYPE html tag
+in order to have an html page first you need to tell the browser what version of html you are using by typing the follwing statment in the top of your code __!DOCTYPE htm__ tag

 then you must encapsulate your code with html open and close tags, then every html page has two part.
 * First part is the head where your you add the title that